 The Energy Program provides for renewable energy development, energy efficiency, and strategic energy planning.
 The City of Carpinteria is committed to providing equitable, clean resilient power to the community.
+The Energy Program includes the implementation of community choice energy, strategic energy planning, and energy efficiency for residents and businesses.

 Solid Waste Program